 So if there isn’t a clear structural difference between the pucks, why is the flow rate so different?
 Two possible candidates are the hydrophobic nature of dry coffee, and the gases trapped inside the particles.

-Dry coffee naturally resists the flow of water because it is hydrophobic, compared with wet coffee.
-This is similar to what occurs when you water a entirely dry pot plant — at first the water pools on top of the soil, or bypasses the soil entirely.
+Dry coffee naturally resists the flow of water due to the reality that it is hydrophobic, compared with wet coffee.
+This is similar to what takes place when you water a totally dry pot plant — at first the water pools on top of the soil, or bypasses the soil completely.
 The soil can only absorb the remaining water when it is already mildly damp.

-The gases trapped inside dry coffee likewise seem to block the flow of water through the puck.
-This is why freshly roasted coffee callsfor a coarser grind than old coffee — it contains more trapped gases, which limits the flow of the espresso (though the story is a little bit different when the coffee is really fresh).
+The gases trapped inside dry coffee also seem to block the flow of water through the puck.
+This is why freshly roasted coffee needs a coarser grind than old coffee — it contains more trapped gases, which limits the flow of the espresso (though the story is a little different when the coffee is very fresh).

 One clue to which of these factors is more important came when we repeated the wet tamping experiment, nevertheless using cold water to wet the coffee grounds initially.
 In this case, the difference in shot time was much lower.
 If the difference in shot time was only due to the dry coffee being hydrophobic, then we would expect cold water to have a similar effect.

 On a whim, we also tried using steam to pre-wet the coffee grounds.
-In this case, the tastes coming off the coffee grounds during the pre-wet stage — aromas that would be missing from the espresso coffee — were extremely potent.
-The resulting espresso gushed out in a matter of seconds, and had virtually no crema at all.
+In this case, the flavors coming off the coffee grounds during the pre-wet stage — aromas that would be missing from the espresso coffee — were very potent.
+The resulting espresso coffee gushed out in a question of seconds, and had virtually no crema at all.

-All in all, it seems most likely that the effect of degassing is what caused this experiment to fail.
-It likewise suggests one reason why preinfusion is so helpful in improving the quality of espresso.
-In espressos brewed with pre-infusion (or the more extreme ‘blooming’ espresso) degassing allows a faster flow, and hence, a finer grind — without aromas being lost to the atmosphere as easily as wetting the grinds in the open air.
+All in all, it seems the majority of likely that the effect of degassing is what caused this experiment to fail.
+It likewise indicates one reason why preinfusion is so helpful in improving the quality of espresso coffee.
+In espressos crafted with pre-infusion (or the more extreme ‘blooming’ espresso) degassing allows a faster flow, and hence, a finer grind — without flavors being lost to the atmosphere as easily as wetting the grinds in the open air.

-Robert McKeon Aloe expanded on this idea for espresso coffee, and found that humidified coffee necessary a much finer grind setting to achieve reasonable shot times, and that the resulting shots had much less crema.
+Robert McKeon Aloe expanded on this idea for espresso, and found that humidified coffee required a much finer grind setting to achieve reasonable shot times, and that the resulting shots had much less crema.
 All of this points to degassing as being an important part of the effect of humidity on espresso.

 Humid conditions could cause faster degassing by making the coffee structure more flexible, allowing gases to escape, explains Professor Abbot, saying: “I think the humidity is making the particle walls more mobile (i.e. lowering the glass transition temperature) so the diffusion rate of CO2 increases.”

 Other factors play a part in the effect of humidity, too: humid beans are less brittle, and therefore produce less fines when they are ground (Baggenstoss et al 2008).
-This means that humid beans should be ground at a finer setting to achieve the same shot time.
-Our experiments show, however, that grind size is not the only factor.
+This indicates that humid beans ought to be ground at a finer setting to achieve the same shot time.
+Our experiments show, but, that grind size is not the only factor.

 As to how to pack your puck more tightly?
 Well, we’re still working on it.
 There are a multitude of contradictory factors that affect jamming, and unpicking the impacts of each is extremely difficult.
 “The scientific research of how dry particles behave is lamentable,” Professor Abbott explains.
-“This indicates that what happens when you dry tamp is a whole set of complicated unknowns and there aren’t any good ways to measure those unknowns anyway.”
-Professor Abbott did, nevertheless, come up with a new potential method to better know tamping which we’re hoping to explore soon — so watch this space.
+“This suggests that what takes place when you dry tamp is a whole set of complicated unknowns and there aren’t any good ways to measure those unknowns anyway.”
+Professor Abbott did, but, come up with a new potential procedure to better understand tamping which we’re hoping to explore soon — so watch this space.

-There are still plenty of factors to explore in our attempt to create the perfectly tamped bed of coffee — however we can be fairly clear that, as far as espresso goes, it’s perfect to keep your powder dry.
+There are still plenty of factors to explore in our attempt to create the perfectly tamped bed of coffee — however we can be fairly clear that, as far as espresso coffee goes, it’s best to keep your powder dry.

 Hey there, coffee lover!
-Have you ever heard about the Wet Weiss Distribution recipe?
-If not, buckle up due to the fact that we’re about to take a deep dive into this brewing method that’s been stirring up rather a buzz in the coffee world.
+Have you ever heard about the Wet Weiss Distribution process?
+If not, buckle up because we’re about to take a deep dive into this brewing process that’s been stirring up rather a buzz in the coffee world.

 The Magic of Wet Weiss Distribution

 About half a year ago, our friends at Tricolate introduced us to this intriguing concept.
-It involves utilizing a Weiss distribution equipment to stir wet coffee grounds during brewing.
-Sounds simple enough, right?
-But wait till you hear how it can transform your coffee cup!
+It involves using a Weiss distribution device to stir wet coffee grounds during brewing.
+Sounds modest enough, right?
+But wait till you hear how it can transform your caffeinated drink!

-This method has demonstrated to be surprisingly effective – not literally in no-bypass brewers like the Tricolate but likewise in conventional filter brewers like the V60.
-Now, I learn what you’re thinking: “Doesn’t stirring with a spoon or spatula do the same thing?”
+This recipe has suggested to be surprisingly effective – not just in no-bypass brewers like the Tricolate but likewise in conventional filter brewers like the V60.
+Now, I know what you’re thinking: “Doesn’t stirring with a spoon or spatula do the same thing?”
 Well, yes and no.

 But here’s where Wet Weiss shines.
 Using the fine needles of a Weiss distribution equipment to stir the bloom or slurry in your brewer can increase extraction without causing the brew time to slow down.
-This implies you get increased extraction without an increased risk of channelling.
-So if you haven’t already adopted this procedure for your drip coffee, then it’s high time you gave it a try.
+This indicates you get increased extraction without an increased risk of channelling.
+So if you haven’t already adopted this recipe for your American coffee, then it’s high time you gave it a try.

 The Espresso coffee Experiment: A Twist in The Tale

-Naturally though, we didn’t stop there.
-We thought: “The Weiss Distribution Method was invented for espresso coffee — why wouldn’t Wet Weiss work for espresso coffee as well?”
-Well, let’s just say it was a little of a disaster.
+Naturally even though, we didn’t stop there.
+We thought: “The Weiss Distribution Technique was invented for espresso — why wouldn’t Wet Weiss work for espresso as well?”
+Well, let’s simply say it was a little of a disaster.

-To start with, have you ever tried tamping wet coffee?
+First off, have you ever tried tamping wet coffee?
 It’s like trying to wrangle a slippery eel!
-Nevertheless even when we managed to overcome these practical difficulties, we found that the Wet Weiss process brewed it more or less impossible to brew a tasty espresso.
-Speak about a plot twist!
+But even when we managed to overcome these practical difficulties, we found that the Wet Weiss technique made it more or less impossible to brew a tasty espresso.
+Talk about a plot twist!

-The Scientific research of Coffee: Wet Weiss and Jamming
+The Science of Coffee: Wet Weiss and Jamming

-This concept is based on the scientific research of ‘jamming’ which explains how powders — like ground coffee — can form structures that resist forces on them — like tamping.
-In many scenarios, adding water helps overcome jamming by creating ‘capillary bridges’ causing particles to stick together or acting as a plasticiser allowing particles to move more freely.
+This concept is based on the science of ‘jamming’ which explains how powders — like ground coffee — can form structures that resist forces on them — like tamping.
+In several scenarios, adding water helps overcome jamming by creating ‘capillary bridges’ causing particles to stick together or acting as a plasticiser allowing particles to move more freely.

-Intriguingly, moisture also brews coffee’s cell walls more flexible allowing the particles to deform more easily.
+Intriguingly, moisture likewise makes coffee’s cell walls more flexible allowing the particles to deform more easily.
 This would make it easier for the tamping force to break up a jam in the ground coffee.
 So we thought there was a good chance that adding some moisture before tamping might allow us to create a super-dense coffee puck.

 The Wet Tamping Challenge

 The first hurdle was figuring out how to tamp wet coffee without it sticking everywhere.
-The most effective method we found was to use cling film on top of the wet coffee.
-Once the coffee was tamped, we could gently peel off the clingfilm, leaving a perfectly tamped, wet puck.
+The the majority of effective procedure we found was to utilize cling film on top of the wet coffee.
+Once the coffee was tamped, we could carefully peel off the clingfilm, leaving a perfectly tamped, wet puck.

 With this problem solved, we started pulling shots and almost immediately realized that wet tamping wasn’t going to work as we had hoped.
-The shots basically flew through the machine, no matter how finely ground the coffee was.
-The extraction was similarly dismal — even when creating espressos with yields of up to 60 grams, the highest extraction we were able to achieve was about 20% lower than that of a average espresso coffee made at a 1:2 ratio.
+The shots literally flew through the machine, no question how finely ground the coffee was.
+The extraction was similarly dismal — even when creating espressos with yields of up to 60 grams, the highest extraction we were able to achieve was about 20% lower than that of a traditional espresso coffee crafted at a 1:2 ratio.

 To see if adding water was having any effect on the structure of the puck, we measured the puck height after extraction using both wet and dry tamping methods.
 Surprisingly, there wasn’t much difference in overall packing density.

 We likewise cut open both pucks to see if there were any structural differences inside.
 At first glance, no major differences were apparent between the two pucks.
-Nevertheless, upon closer inspection and particle size analysis, it seemed that wet-tamped coffee had a mildly smaller regular particle size than dry-tamped coffee.
+Nevertheless, upon closer inspection and particle size analysis, it seemed that wet-tamped coffee had a slightly smaller average particle size than dry-tamped coffee.

 The Verdict: Keep Your Powder Dry

 So what’s our takeaway from all these experiments?
-Well, it seems many likely that degassing is what caused this experiment to fail.
-It also indicates one reason why preinfusion is so beneficial in improving espresso coffee quality – it allows for faster flow and hence a finer grind without losing tastes as easily as when you wet your grinds in open air.
+Well, it seems the majority of likely that degassing is what caused this experiment to fail.
+It likewise means one reason why preinfusion is so helpful in improving espresso coffee quality – it allows for faster flow and hence a finer grind without losing tastes as easily as when you wet your grinds in open air.

 As for how to pack your puck more tightly?
 We’re still working on it!
-Nevertheless one thing’s for sure – when it comes to espresso coffee, it’s best to keep your powder dry.
+Nevertheless one thing’s for sure – when it comes to espresso coffee, it’s perfect to keep your powder dry.
 So there you have it, folks!
-The next time you’re brewing a cup of joe, why not give the Wet Weiss Distribution method a try?
-You might basically learn a whole new world of aromas!
+The next time you’re brewing a coffee cup, why not give the Wet Weiss Distribution procedure a try?
+You might literally find out a whole new world of tastes!